akelman/ggpeps/README.md

 Then load the appropriate modules for `python` and `cuda`.
 To see the available modules, run `module avail`, to load a module run `module load <module>`, and to see a list of loaded modules run `module list`.

-Once this is done, create and activate a virtual environment.
+Once this is done, create and activate a virtual environment (as above).
 Before installing the requirements, run `pip install "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html`, which will install JAX and connect it to the appropriate version of CUDA.
 Then install the remaining requirements.

-TODO: check if the JAX/CUDA installation works with requirements.txt.
+TODO: Add a build to `pyproject.toml` which works for JAX on systems with a GPU and CUDA.

+# Development

 ## Structure of the Code